Submitted by York County Conservation District

 To learn more about the projects, or the regional effort, contact Lindsay Gerner at the YCPC.
 To learn more about the use of the self-guided story map, contact Jacob Trimmer, also at the YCPC.

-|Funding for the grants, up to $2,000 each, is provided through the Pennsylvania Department of Environmental Protection under Section 319 of the Clean Water Act, administered by the US Environmental Protection Agency.
+||Financial and other support for this project was provided by the Pennsylvania Association of Conservation Districts, Inc. through a grant from the Pennsylvania Department of Environmental protection under Section 319 of the Clean Water Act, administered by the U.S. Environmental Protection Agency.